PietroTerribile01/phishing-demo-report/home.md

   - port 53 (DNS, TCP) - source IP 0.0.0.0/0

 The opening of these protocols allows both remote access to the machine (SSH) and the provision of web pages (HTTP/HTTPS), as well as possible DNS services.
-After that, i copied the public IPv4 (13.60.225.161) and placed it in the A records of the domain on Register.it, so that security-git.it and all subdomains would resolve to that address.
+After that, I copied the public IPv4 (13.60.225.161) and placed it in the A records of the domain on Register.it, so that security-git.it and all subdomains would resolve to that address.

 ![Cloud Service](images/aws)

 3. Accessing and setting up the environment on the Amazon Linux machine - Connection via SSH

-From windows command prompt i used OpenSSH to connect to the service with the command `ssh -i C:\Users\terse\Downloads\keys.pem ec2-user@13.60.225.161` After accepting the server fingerprint, I found myself in the ec2-user prompt on the Amazon Linux instance.
+From Windows Command Prompt I used OpenSSH to connect to the service with the command `ssh -i C:\Users\terse\Downloads\keys.pem ec2-user@13.60.225.161` After accepting the server fingerprint, I found myself in the ec2-user prompt on the Amazon Linux instance.
 Since tools like Evilginx need Go for compilation, I have installed it with
  `sudo yum update -y`
 `sudo yum install golang -y`.

-After that I was had to clone the git repository of the Evilginx framework and I downloaded in the `/phishlets` directory the raw for the github.yaml file (the actual phishlet) from GitHub official repository.
+After that I had to clone the git repository of the Evilginx framework and I downloaded in the `/phishlets` directory the raw for the github.yaml file (the actual phishlet) from GitHub official repository.

 4. Configuration of Evilginx2 and generation of the phishing link